A sufficient condition for a toric weak Fano 4-fold to be deformed to a Fano manifold: The classification of smooth toric special weak Fano 4-folds

 (I) the case where $I\subset\mathcal{S}_1$.

 Let $S$ be the smooth toric weak del Pezzo surface in $X$ corresponding to the fan in $\mathcal{S}_1$.
-In this case, $X$ is an $S$-bundle over $\varphi(E)$ (see Theorem \ref{ichiomain}).
-Obviously, $\varphi(E)$ is also a smooth toric weak del Pezzo surface.
+In this case, $X$ is an $S$-bundle over $\varphi(E)$ (see Proposition \ref{ichiomain}). $\varphi(E)$ is also a smooth toric weak del Pezzo surface.